harryaskham/hif/README.md

 player leaves without n95 mask on - ushered back inside by police, but the temporary exposure gives symptoms. a week later, bulbous sores erupt on back and legs, and lungs fill with fetid blood. ded

-player wears n95 and can now leave the house behind. milestone 1
+player wears n95 and can now leave the house behind. milestone 1 player has to fashion an n95 mask out of some bullshit stuff

 no internet, basic comms - look through footage on tapes and scour for groups of more than 2